 At some point, Donald went out on a work detail to Marivales at the southern tip of Bataan.
 At this time, it is not known what he did on the detail, but it may have been a scrap detail that collected the debris left from the battle.
 It is known that he became ill and was sent to the Naval Hospital at Bilibid Prison and was admitted on October 18, 1942, suffering from diarrhea.

 While on the detail, he developed dry beriberi and was sent to the hospital ward at Bilibid Prison.
-According to records kept there, he was admitted on April 25, 1944.
+According to records kept there, he was admitted on April 25, 1944, from Nielson Field.
 On May 10, he was returned to Cabanatuan and remained there until July 3, 1944.

 Trucks arrived at Cabanatuan and took Donald, and the other POWs, to the Port Area of Manila.
 They were boarded onto the Canadian Inventor.
 The ship sailed on July 4 but returned to Manila the same day with boiler problems.
 It remained in port for fifteen days, during which the POWs were kept in the holds.
 The ship sailed again on July 16, but it once again had boiler problems.
 Since it couldn’t keep up with the other ships, the Canadian Inventor was left behind.
 Somehow, it safely arrived at Takao, Formosa, on July 23.
 While it was in port, salt was loaded into its holds.